YuriAtanasov/metallb/website/content/community/_index.md

 - `internal/config` parses and validates the MetalLB configmap.
 - `internal/allocator` is the IP address manager.
 Given pools from the MetalLB configmap, it can allocate addresses on demand.
-- `internal/bgp` is a _very_ stripped down implementation of BGP.
+- `internal/bgp/native` is a _very_ stripped down implementation of BGP.
 It speaks just enough of the protocol to keep peering sessions up, and to push routes to the peer.
+- `internal/bgp/frr` contains the code for translating the MetalLB configuration to the FRR configuration that is applied to the FRR container, when running MetalLB in FRR mode.
 - `internal/layer2` is an implementation of an ARP and NDP responder.
 - `internal/logging` is a logging shim that redirects both Kubernetes's `klog` and Go's standard library `log` output to